jrpool/learning-os-software/toolkit/shared-tools.md

 ## Service Generator

-All services adhere to a specified file structure template.
+All services should (as much as possible) adhere to a specified file structure template.

-We use custom Yeoman generators to build new services according to our specified templates.
+Aspirationally, we would like to use a custom [Plop][plop] generator to build new services according to our specified templates.

 ## Default Disk Image

-We maintain a Docker image with a standard environment setup.
+Aspirationally, we would like to maintain a Docker image with a standard environment setup.
 Using the [Docker Toolbox][docker-toolbox] learners and partners can run this containerized environment on their local machine.

 We also use this image as the default for our remote pairing service.